irfansofyana/sheets-api/README.md

 ### Update Data

-This API is used to update data to a certain sheet name.
+This API is used to update some rows data from a certain sheet name.

 | Method | URL |
 | ------ | --- |